TL;DR

 Cronulla

-Will Kennedy has been Craig Fitzgibbon’s first-choice fullback since he took over in the Shire but he is still without a contract for next season.
+Will Kennedy has been Craig Fitzgibbon’s first-choice fullback since he took over in the Shire but looked like he could have been heading out of the club after being left without a deal at the end of the season.

 Dolphins